-Minimum cumulative GPA of 3.0.
-All grades earned at all schools attended are calculated in the admission grade point average;
+- Minimum cumulative GPA of 3.0 is preferred.
+All grades earned at all schools attended are calculated in the admission grade point average.
+Applicants with a cumulative GPA below 3.0 will be reviewed on a case-by-case basis. - Minimum science GPA of 3.0 is preferred. - All non-nursing course prerequisites must be completed with a grade of C or better prior to enrollment. - Preference will be given to applicants without dropped and/or repeated courses. - At time of application submission, applicants must have completed and/or have enrollment verification to support completion of the required non-nursing prerequisite courses.
+A minimum of 45 credit hours of the required non-nursing prerequisite courses (60 hours total), including completion of at least four of the five science courses: Chemistry with lab (4 hours), Human Anatomy I (4 hours), Physiology II (4 hours), Microbiology with lab (4 hours), and Pathophysiology (3 hours).

-- All non-nursing course prerequisites must be completed with a grade of C or better prior to enrollment; Preference will be given to applicants without dropped and/or repeated courses. - At time of application submission, applicants must have completed and/or have enrollment verification to support completion of the required non-nursing prerequisite courses.
-A minimum of 48 credit hours of the required non-nursing prerequisite courses (60 hours total), including completion of at least four of the five science courses: Chemistry with lab (4 hours), Anatomy & Physiology I (4 hours), Anatomy & Physiology II (4 hours), Microbiology with lab (4 hours), and Pathophysiology (3 hours); - Pathophysiology must be one of the four science courses completed to be eligible to apply. - Grades earned in science core courses Chemistry, Anatomy & Physiology I, Anatomy & Physiology II, Microbiology, and Pathophysiology are required to have a minimal GPA of 2.75.
-Consideration is given for repetition of science courses; and - Letter of academic good standing if prior enrollment in nursing program.
+- Pathophysiology must be one of the four science courses completed to be eligible to apply. - Grades earned in science core courses Chemistry, Anatomy and Physiology I & II, Microbiology, and Pathophysiology are preferred to have a minimal GPA of 3.0.
+Consideration is given for repetition of science courses. - Letter of academic good standing if prior enrollment in nursing program.

-EFFECTIVE FALL 2021:
+EFFECTIVE FALL 2022:

 • CERTIFIED NURSE ASSISTANT (CNA) CERTIFICATION.
 Students must be certified as a CNA prior to the first day of class.
 Preference will be given to applicants certified at the time of the application deadline, along with proof of work experience as a CNA.
-Please note, faculty members will provide case by case reviews for applicants with other direct patient care/healthcare experiences.
+Additionally special considerations will be given to other healthcare experiences such as a health unit coordinator (HUC), a patient care technician (PCT), life guard, etc...